Berchtesgaden

 Berchtesgaden ([ˈbɛʁçtəsˌɡaːdn̩]) is a municipality in the district Berchtesgadener Land, Bavaria, in southeastern Germany, near the border with Austria, 30 km south of Salzburg and 180 km southeast of Munich.
-It lies in the Berchtesgaden Alps, south of Berchtesgaden; the Berchtesgaden National Park stretches along three parallel valleys.
+It lies in the Berchtesgaden Alps.
+South of the town, the Berchtesgaden National Park stretches along three parallel valleys.

-The Kehlstein mountain (1835 m), with its Kehlsteinhaus (Eagle's Nest) is located in the area.
+The Kehlstein mountain (1835 m), with its Kehlsteinhaus (Eagle's Nest), is located in the area.

 Etymology

 Berchtesgaden, Upper Bavaria (Achental), earlier Perchterscadmen, Perhtersgadem, Berchirchsgadem, Berchtoldesgadem; the word underwent a Latin distortion of Old High German parach, Romance bareca 'hay shed'.
 After the basic meaning was forgotten, a variant word of Old High German gadem 'room, one-room hut' was added, implying the same meaning: 'hay shed'.
-Cf. Old High German muosgadem 'spice room'.
+Cf. Old High German muosgadem, 'spice room'.

-There was a folk etymology that supported a derivation based on the legendary figure of Frau Perchta (Berchta), a woman (Holle < Holda 'well disposed, dear') with good and bad changing features, who was venerated on Perchtertag (Shrovetide) and was sworn to during the Perchta procession.
+There was a folk etymology that supported a derivation based on the legendary figure of Frau Perchta (Berchta), a woman (Holle < Holda 'well disposed, dear') with good and bad changing features, who was venerated on Perchtertag (Epiphany) and was sworn to during the Perchta procession.

 History

+The first known record of the area, from 1102, mentions the area's rich salt deposits.
+Salt mining began in the area in 1517, and subsequently produced much of Berchtesgaden's wealth.

-The first ever historical note dates back to 1102 and mentions the area because of its rich salt deposits.
-Much of Berchtesgaden's wealth has been derived from its salt mines, the first of which started operations in 1517.
-The town served as independent Fürstpropstei until the Reichsdeputationshauptschluss in 1803.
-During the Napoleonic wars, Berchtesgaden changed hands a few times, such as in 1805 under the Treaty of Pressburg, when the area was ceded to Austria.
+The town and its surroundings belonged to the Berchtesgaden Provostry, an independent state of the Holy Roman Empire (called Fürstpropstei Berchtesgaden) and was ruled by the Prince-provost of the Augustinian monastery in the town.
+It remained independent until the Reichsdeputationshauptschluss in 1803.
+During the Napoleonic Wars, Berchtesgaden changed hands a few times, such as in 1805 under the Treaty of Pressburg, when the area was ceded to Austria.

-Berchtesgaden came under Bavarian rule in 1810 and became instantly popular with the Bavarian royal family, the House of Wittelsbach, who often visited Königssee and maintained a royal hunting residence in the former Augustine monastery (still used today by Franz, Duke of Bavaria).
-Nascent tourism started to evolve and a number of artists came to the area, which reportedly gave rise to Malereck ("painters' corner") on the shore of the Königssee in nearby Schönau am Königssee.
+Berchtesgaden came under the rule of the Kingdom of Bavaria in 1810.
+It soon became popular with the Bavarian royal family, the House of Wittelsbach, who often visited Königssee and maintained a hunting residence in the former Augustinian monastery (still used today by Franz, Duke of Bavaria).
+Tourism began to evolve, and several artists came to the area, which reportedly gave rise to Malereck ("painters' corner") on the shore of the Königssee in nearby Schönau am Königssee.
 The most famous author who lived in Berchtesgaden was Ludwig Ganghofer.